Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-• In the list, include your degrees or certifications and the schools you went to
+• In the list, include your degrees or certifications as well as the schools you attended

 Skills: